 Creatine powder is cheaper for manufacturers to make, as there’s no need for bonding agents—it’s just pure creatine in a bin.
 However, tablets are often easier to take, and there’s no real downside to ingesting the bonding agents.
 Choose whichever you prefer.
 There’s no wrong choice.

 Creatine monohydrate is what you should buy

 Creatine monohydrate is the most extensively studied type of creatine.
-It’s safe, and it’s just as effective as all the other newer types (or sometimes even more effective as creatine ethyl ester performed worse).
+It’s safe, and it’s just as effective as all the other newer types.
+In fact, it’s sometimes even more effective than the fancier types of creatine.
+For example, creatine ethyl ester performed worse.

-Creatine monohydrate is also the cheapest.
-Not that cheapness should play a role in how you should select the supplements you’ll be ingesting, but it’s worth mentioning.
+Creatine monohydrate is also the cheapest form of creatine.
+Not that cheapness should play a role in how you should select the supplements you’ll be ingesting, but it when the most effective type of creatine also happens to be the cheapest, it’s definitely worth mentioning.